Japanese mission school fire: Investigation

 Padilla was indicted on first-degree murder charges for the school fire on September 1, 1923, in Sacramento.
 The prosecutor sought capital punishment in his opening statement when the trial began on October 31.
 After four hours of deliberation, the superior court jury returned a verdict of guilty on November 7, 1923, and recommended life imprisonment.
 Judge C. O. Busick sentenced him to life.
 His California state prison sentence start date was November 11, 1923.
+After his conviction, a Kings County prosecutor claimed that Padilla had confessed to being an agent of the International Workers of the World (IWW, also known as the Wobblies) "assigned to the duty of 'burning school houses, churches, raisin trays, and implements used in farm harvests," and assertion supposedly based on information "obtained from Thomas Mulhall, former deputy United States Marshal and now an Investigator for the Pacific Fire Underwriters."
+E. Oesterreicher, the undercover detective who initially gained Padilla's confidence and confession denied that Padilla had any connection to the IWW, stating that he had specifically interrogated Padilla about his organizational associations and Padilla denied affiliation with the IWW "and had no friends in it who would help, financially."

 Padilla was a resident of Folsom State Prison at the time of the 1930 U.S. federal census, working as a driller in the quarry.
 His Folsom prisoner number was 13127.
 Padilla was incarcerated at San Quentin State Prison at the time of the 1950 U.S. federal census.
 His San Quentin prisoner number was 38599.
-He died in San Bernardino County, California, in 1970.
+He died in prison in San Bernardino County, California, in 1970.
+At the time of his death, Padilla was one of the longest-serving inmates in the state.

 Other fires

 Padilla's confessions included at least 25 fires in California.
 This record qualifies Padilla for the designation serial arsonist.
 This record also demonstrates instances of spree arson.